Little Stoney Bog

 Value Description

 A1 Habitat for nationally or internationally rare or threatened species or communities.
-Recorded sitings of the Banded Dotterel (Charadrius bicinctus), which is classified as in ‘Gradual Decline’ and the Grey Duck (Anas superciliosa) which is classified as in ‘Serious Decline’.
+Recorded sightings of the Banded Dotterel (Charadrius bicinctus), which is classified as in ‘Gradual Decline’ and the Grey Duck (Anas superciliosa) which is classified as in ‘Serious Decline’.
 79

 A8 Regionally significant wetland habitat for waterfowl.
 1 Regionally significant habitat for waterfowl and waders.
 79